BrunoStr/KljAppBackUp/README.md

 # KLJ Vissenaken App (Swift)

-This android application was made for Klj Vissenaken, a local youth movement located in Belgium.
+This Swift application was made for Klj Vissenaken, a local youth movement located in Belgium.
 Commissioned by Hogent for the Native apps IOS course.